code-dot-org/code-dot-org/apps/docs/refactor.md

 all the application state that is needed to render and update the page.
-In the event that any of the entry point's dependencies need to access or modify the application state owned by the entry point, it is up to the entry point to explicitly pass that state to it's dependencies, along with mutators for modifying that state.
+In the event that any of the entry point's dependencies need to access or modify the application state owned by the entry point, it is up to the entry point to explicitly pass that state to its dependencies, along with mutators for modifying that state.

 **library**

 Each entry point can make use of numerous "libraries" to setup and run the page.
-A library is just an arbitary collection of related code that provides functionality at an arbitary level of abstraction.
+A library is just a collection of related code that provides functionality at an arbitary level of abstraction.
 This is the broadest and vaguest term that will be covered in our list of definitions.

 Libraries are not responsible for owning shared application state.
 Libraries may have and maintain their own internal state, but this state should be kept